hackerscomputer/veeam-monitor/README.md

 # veeam-monitor
-Build to monitor Veeam Endpoint/Agent event with Atera and IT Automation
+Build to monitor Veeam Endpoint/Agent event with Atera/IT Automation/Threshold

 Read last Veeam Endpoint/Agent event, process and generate new, single, event on "Veeam Monitor" Event folder.